 As the day progresses the beach gets more crowded.
 The Disney Wonder and Magic have many less guests than the Disney Dream and Fantasy, so you will have less people on the island if you are on the classic ships.
 We don’t think that Castaway Cay ever seems that crowded, but it isn’t empty either.
 If you want to get your preferred spot on the Castaway Cay Family Beach you need to be one of the first batch of guests off the ship.

-If you are child free you will definitely want to head to Serenity Bay the adults only beach.
-If you want a fabulous, perfect, pretty much empty beach you will find it on Serenity Bay.
+If you are child free you will definitely want to head to Serenity Bay Castaway Cay.
+This is the adults only beach.
+If you want a fabulous, perfect, pretty much empty beach you will find it on Serenity Bay Castaway Cay.
 If lying on the beach and going for a swim in the perfectly clear and calm ocean is your thing then this is paradise.
 Sitting on a beach is definitely not our thing – anywhere else in the world except Serenity Bay.
 However, here Disney has created the perfect beach paradise which even people like me can actually relax on for more than 15 minutes!

 You can leave the kids in Scuttle’s Cove if you want to catch some time on Serenity Bay.
 We say it is worth it, even if it is just for a couple of hours out of the day.
 There is also Teen Hideout for those over 13 who probably don’t want to spend the whole day with you anyway!